Alfresco/alfresco-dockerfiles-bakery/repository/amps/README.md

 Place here your Alfresco module Packages (AMPs) to be installed in the Alfresco repository.

-AMP packages should have the `.amp` extension and stick to he Alfresco module packaging format as described in the [Alfresco documentation](https://docs.alfresco.com/content-services/latest/develop/extension-packaging/#alfresco-module-package-amp).
+AMP packages should have the `.amp` extension and stick to the Alfresco module packaging format as described in the [Alfresco documentation](https://docs.alfresco.com/content-services/latest/develop/extension-packaging/#alfresco-module-package-amp).